top of page

 A PUBLICATION FEE APPLIES ONLY TO SELECTED ARTISTS.

 If cost would otherwise make participation difficult, you are welcome to note this in your submission.
 ELSEHERE offers a limited support option for artists who are unable to cover the full publication fee.
-Depending on individual circumstances, support may be offered at 50% of the fee or, in select cases, at full support.
-At this time, this option is available for the Written Interview Feature and the Author-Prepared Essay Publication in the journal.
+Depending on individual circumstances, support may be offered at a reduced rate or, in select cases, at full support.

 This format is offered on a selected basis.